 The Optimus G Pro marked the beginning of a shift in design for LG.
 That shift continues with the minimal, gleaming and beautiful LG G2.
 Looks are enough to catch attention, but LG is going to need more than a good looking phone to make the G2 a success on par with Samsung and Apple’s lineup.
 So, can the LG G2 work as well as it looks?
 Read on to find out.

 LG G2 DESIGN

-Fair warning: the G2 requires a firm grip!
-It’s extremely glossy, looks greasy with heavy use and attracts more fingerprints than a police station.
+Fair Warning: This phone requires a firm grip!
+It’s extremely slippery, looks greasy with heavy use and collects more fingerprints than a police station.

 LG G2 ON DISPLAY

 When the display is off, you can make out a subtle pattern of lines reminiscent of the matrix.
 When the display is on, media comes alive with clarity and detail that does every new Beyonce video justice!
 It’s so good it makes low quality videos look even lower.

 On the flip side, the LG G2 packs useful gestures and features for the display (see above image).
 My favorite is KnockON (aka Knock Knock) which lets you double tap the center of the display to turn it on or off.
 You can even change the on-screen navigation bar or the aspect ratio of apps in the display settings.
 Annoyingly, switching from portrait to landscape mode will sometimes cause the screen to turn off.

 CALL QUALITY & CONNECTIVITY